guosyjlu/DS-Agent/README.md

 We select 30 representative data science tasks covering three data modalities and two fundamental ML task types.
 Please download the datasets and corresponding configuration files via [[Google Drive]](https://drive.google.com/file/d/1xUd1nvCsMLfe-mv9NBBHOAtuYnSMgBGx/view?usp=sharing)  here and unzip them to the directory of "development/benchmarks".
 Besides, we collect the human insight cases from Kaggle in development/data.zip.
 Please unzip it, too.

+> [!WARNING]
+> **Non-Infringement:** The pre-processed data we provide is intended exclusively for educational and research purposes.
+We do not claim ownership of the original data, and any use of this data must respect the rights of the original creators.
+Users are responsible for ensuring that their use of the data does not infringe on any copyrights or other intellectual property rights.

 ![overview.png](figures/task.png)

 ## Setup